 "Today?"
-He grunted a sigh of relief, apparently in the clear.
+Luke grunted a sigh of relief, apparently in the clear.
 “On my bike of course.”

 "Sure."
-He backed away in the water, satisfied that nothing else had leaked from him.
-His hand reached for a ball and they began batting it back and too.
+Luke backed away in the water, satisfied that nothing else had leaked from him.
+His hand reached for a ball and they began batting it back and forth.
 He’d been wrenched back to reality with a sharp jerk, and was left wondering what the hell he’d been thinking!

-“So are you doing Drivers Ed still?” he asked, changing the subject.
-They’d both got their Learners when they turned fifteen, and he tried to get his mum and dad to take him out as often as they would.
+“So are you doing Drivers Ed still?”
+Luke asked, changing the subject.
+They’d both got their Learners Permits when they’d turned fifteen, and he now tried to get his mum and dad to take him out as often as they would.

 “I will,” replied Ryan.
 “Just need to find an instructor.”
 He offered a rueful grin.
 “Going out with the old man doesn’t work for either of us.
 I plan to get my license right after my sixteenth, though.
 You?”